hovecapital/read-only-local-mysql-mcp-server/README.md

 -- Create a read-only user
 CREATE USER 'claude_readonly'@'localhost' IDENTIFIED BY 'secure_password';

--- Grant only SELECT permissions
-GRANT SELECT ON your_database.* TO 'claude_readonly'@'localhost';
+-- Grant only SELECT permissions on your specific database GRANT SELECT ON your_database_name.* TO 'claude_readonly'@'localhost';

 -- Apply the changes
 FLUSH PRIVILEGES;